mplesser/observe/README.md

 # observe

-*observe* is an azcam package for running observing scripts.
+*observe* is an *azcam* extension for running observing scripts.
 It can be used with a Qt-based GUI or with a command line interface.
 The Qt GUI uses the *PySide2* package.

 ### observe command